-Today, March 10 (1964), marks the birthday of HRM Queen Elizabeth II's third son, Prince Edward, a full-time working member of the Royal Family.
+Prince Edward is a full-time working member of the Royal Family.
 Here are some interesting facts about the Earl of Wessex you may not know.

 Who is Prince Edward, Earl of Wessex

 The Earl of Wessex is the youngest child of The Queen and The Duke of Edinburgh and a full-time working member of the Royal Family.
-He supports Her Majesty in her official duties – often alongside his wife The Countess of Wessex - as well as undertaking public engagements for a large number of his own charities.
+He supports Royal Family in official duties – often alongside his wife The Countess of Wessex - as well as undertaking public engagements for a large number of his own charities.
 His work has a particular focus on the development of The Duke of Edinburgh's Award, from which he has taken over many responsibilities from his father.

 The Earl carries out a busy schedule of engagements in support of a large number of charities.
 His Royal Highness is especially passionate about organisations and causes which provide opportunities to young people.